nickhill97/Nick_Portfolio/README.md

+My name is Nick Hill, I am a First Class MSci Mathematics graduate from the University of Birmingham.
+Currently working remotely as a Software Developer for a tech start-up company in Bristol.

+Over the past year I have developed my data science skills by completing online courses and building a portfolio of work.
+I have produced summaries of the projects I have completed to highlight some key aspects of each project.

+Further information about my education and experience can be found on my [LinkedIn profile.](https://www.linkedin.com/in/nicholas-hill-a74722145/)

 More detailed reports and the code from each project are available in the GitHub repositories, which can be accessed by using the links.

 # [Football Result Prediction Project Overview](https://github.com/nickhill97/football_predictions)